 The NBT test is a set of tests used to assess a learner’s academic literacy, general knowledge, and mathematical skill in an effort to measure academic readiness for university.

-The NBT test was implemented in 2008 and is a set of tests that assess learners’ academic literacy, general knowledge, and mathematical skill in an effort to measure academic readiness for university.
-The NBT tests are managed by the Alternative Admissions Research Project at the University of Cape Town.
+The NBT tests were implemented in 2008 and are managed by the Alternative Admissions Research Project at the University of Cape Town.
 NBT results are used by many universities as an extra admission criterion for applicants to their institutions.
 They serve to complement and support, rather than replace or duplicate NSC results.

 Dr Abbey Mathekga, the head of the higher education enrolment programme, said: “They [the NBTs] are intended to identify learners who might have problems in certain subjects.
 They are also aimed at determining the level of competency of learners in certain learning areas.”
 The NBT consists of two tests: the MAT and the AQL.
 The AQL (Academic Quantitative Literacy) is one multiple-choice test of three hours of writing time.
 The MAT (Core Maths) is also a multiple-choice test with three hours of writing time.
 Both papers are written on the same day.